-June 30, 2020.
-In terms of geographic diversification by users, in 2019, 49% of our marketplace revenue came from Europe, 38% from North America, 5% from South America, and 8% from the rest of the world.
+ProductBoost is an advertising feature by which our merchants can promote their listings within user feeds.
+In terms of geographic diversification by users, for the nine months ended September 30, 2020, 43% of our core marketplace revenue came from Europe, 42% from North America, 5% from South America, and 10% from the rest of the world.
 Our growth has been highly capital efficient.
-We have been able to achieve this massive growth and scale while only using \$8 million of cumulative cash flow from operations from 2017 to 2019, aided by our positive working capital dynamics.
-In 2019, we generated a net loss of \$129 million and Adjusted EBITDA of \$(127) million, compared to a net loss of \$208 million and Adjusted EBITDA of \$(211) million in 2018, and a net loss of \$207 million and Adjusted EBITDA of \$(135) million in 2017, which improved from (12)% of revenue in 2017 to (7)% of revenue in 2019.
+We have been able to achieve this massive growth and scale by having net cumulative cash flow from operations of \$16 million from January 1, 2017 to September 30, 2020, aided by our positive cash float.
+In 2019, we generated a net loss of \$129 million and Adjusted EBITDA of \$(127) million, compared to a net loss of \$208 million and Adjusted EBITDA of \$(211) million in 2018, and a net loss of \$207 million and Adjusted EBITDA of \$(135) million in 2017.
+For the nine months ended September 30, 2020, we generated a net loss of \$176 million and Adjusted EBITDA of \$(99) million, compared to a net loss of \$5 million and Adjusted EBITDA of \$(11) million for the nine months ended September 30, 2019.
 See "Selected Consolidated Financial and Other Data-Non-GAAP Financial Measures" for more information and for a reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure calculated and presented in accordance with U.S. GAAP.